arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 Now that we have trained our machine learning models, we can create a smart vibration monitor that automatically detects motor problems in real-time.

 The enhanced system does two things: it identifies whether the motor is running (nominal) or stopped (idle), and it alerts you when it detects unusual vibration patterns that might indicate a problem.
-This all happens directly on the Opta™ without needing an internet connection, leveraging the dual-core STM32H747XI microcontroller's processing capabilities for edge inference.
+This all happens directly on the Opta™ without needing an internet connection.
+The system leverages the dual-core STM32H747XI microcontroller's processing capabilities for edge inference.

 The smart monitoring system can do the following: